HL7/smart-app-launch/spec/conformance/index.md

 to declare its SMART authorization endpoints.
 (Note that we require both because the specification is transitioning away from CapabilityStatement, but needs to preserve compatibility with existing implementations.)

+*Note* that while this specification does not require that absolute URIs be used for OAuth authorization endpoints, absolute URIs are a recommended practice and may be required in a future release.

 ## SMART on FHIR Core Capabilities and Capability Sets

 The server SHALL convey the *optional* SMART Core Capabilities it supports using: